-Our pharmacy law attorneys represent pharmacy owners and managers (e.g. pharmacists in charge, prescription department managers, and consultant pharmacists), with issues related to the ownership and operation of pharmacies.
+Our pharmacy lawyers represent pharmacy owners and managers (e.g. pharmacists in charge, prescription department managers, and consultant pharmacists), with issues related to the ownership and operation of pharmacies.
 Our clients include pharmacists, community, specialty and compounding pharmacies, durable medical equipment suppliers and home medical equipment providers.

 We assist pharmacy owners with:

-Whether you are opening your first pharmacy, have experience in pharmacy ownership, our attorneys can help you navigate and manage the legal aspects of pharmacy ownership.
-Pharmacy is a highly regulated industry, and our attorneys aim to assist pharmacy owners with various issues, from business formation to defense of disciplinary issues.
+Whether you are opening your first pharmacy or have experience in pharmacy ownership, our pharmacy lawyers can help you navigate and manage the legal aspects of pharmacy ownership.
+Pharmacy is a highly regulated industry, and our pharmacy attorneys aim to assist pharmacy owners with various issues, from business formation to defense of disciplinary issues.
 Business formation of a pharmacy often begins with preparation and/or negotiation of shareholder, ownership and franchise agreements.
 Inevitably, business disputes arise between owners and a well-prepared agreement can save time and money in the future.
 Similarly, appropriate business structuring can limit exposure, and better protect the business.
-Our pharmacy attorneys assist pharmacy owners with business formation and structuring, as well as preparation and filing of all necessary business documents.
+Our pharmacy lawyers assist pharmacy owners with business formation and structuring, as well as preparation and filing of all necessary business documents.

-We also assist with drafting and review of employment contracts.
+Our pharmacy lawyers also assist with drafting and review of employment contracts.
 We consider potential state and federal anti-kickback and Stark laws when drafting employment contracts between owners and managing pharmacists, and can help draft contracts that meet safe-harbor provisions.
-We also assist with review and negotiation of managed care organization contracts.
+We also assist with the review and negotiation of managed care organization contracts.

-Our pharmacy law attorneys also assist with procedural and compliance issues.
-We can help owners obtain the required state permits, DEA registration and CMS enrollment.
+Our pharmacy lawyers also assist with procedural and compliance issues.
+We can help owners obtain the required state permits, DEA registration, and CMS enrollment.
 Prior to obtaining a permit, the state will conduct a pharmacy inspection.
-Our attorneys work with owners and pharmacy staff to ensure compliance prior to the inspection and help address any deficiencies that may present.
-Once the pharmacy has the proper state permit, we can help obtain a DEA registration, and assist with enrollment with CMS and third party payors.
+Our pharmacy lawyers work with owners and pharmacy staff to ensure compliance prior to the inspection and help address any deficiencies that may present.
+Once the pharmacy has the proper state permit, we can help obtain a DEA registration, and assist with enrollment with CMS and third-party payors.

 We also offer start-up pharmacies is assistance with preparing policy and procedure manuals.
-These manuals are not only required during the initial pharmacy inspection, but they are valuable in helping ensure future compliance with State, DEA, HIPAA and CMS regulations.
-Our pharmacy law attorneys also assist existing pharmacies with review and updating of policies and procedure manuals to ensure compliance with current regulations.
+These manuals are not only required during the initial pharmacy inspection, but they are valuable in helping ensure future compliance with State, DEA, HIPAA, and CMS regulations.
+Our pharmacy lawyers also assist existing pharmacies with review and updating of policies and procedure manuals to ensure compliance with current regulations.

 Once the sale is finalized, new owners will need to negotiate employment contracts with either existing or new staff.
 Employment contracts should take into consideration stark and anti-kickback laws and safe harbor provisions.
 In the case of existing employment contracts or informal arrangements with sales agents, contractors, and providers, new owners should ensure that the practices of these individuals do not violate kickback laws.